metalman3797/Cura-Dremel-Printer-Plugin/README.md

 2. Relaunch Cura

-3. Reinstall the [latest version](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/latest) of the plugin
+3. Reinstall the latest version of the plugin using the instructions above

 OR: